-\emph{\textbf{Baseline Design}} We chose Revet~\cite{revet} as our baseline since it has the most extensive support for control flow and flexible parallelism among programming abstractions for SDAs with explicit control over data transfers.
-We use STeP to implement schedules expressible in Revet as a baseline for each optimization.
-The parallelization and tiling strategies for statically-sized dimensions are identical, and the allocated compute bandwidth per node is identical across the baseline and optimized implementations.
+\emph{\textbf{Baseline Design.}} We chose Revet~\cite{revet} as our baseline since it has the most extensive support for dynamic behaviors among SDA programming abstractions with explicit memory hierarchy.
+However, as discussed in \Cref{subsec:prog-abs}, restrictions in Revet’s dataflow thread model and its lack of support for dynamically-sized tiles make it impossible to express the proposed optimizations.
+Therefore, we use STeP to implement schedules that are expressible in Revet and treat these implementations as the baseline.
+All other scheduling and mapping decisions are identical between the baseline and optimized implementations.
+We do not compare against Ripple as it targets SDAs without on-chip scratchpads (see \Cref{subsec:prog-abs}).

-\emph{\textbf{Evaluation Metrics}} We compare the newly enabled optimizations against the baseline by simulating them using the cycle-approximate simulator described in \Cref{sec:implementation}.
-Along with performance, we also compare metrics such as off-chip traffic and on-chip memory requirements using the symbolic equation described in ~\Cref{subsec:python-frontend} for each metric in the STeP operators.